KYeon26/KBlog.github.io/_pages/talks.md

   <li>Presented a poster at the AsiaFlux Conference 2025, focusing on the role of sustainable practices in enhancing soil health, improving carbon sequestration, and contributing to circular economy solutions.</li>
   <li>Attended training sessions targeting capacity-building for early career researchers and practitioners in environmental sustainability and ecosystem restoration techniques.</li>
   <li>Participated in the Young Scientists Meeting for cultural exchange, engaging with participants from diverse backgrounds.</li>
-  <li>Joined a field excursion to an Eucalyptus Plantation, observing the impact of sustainable practices on ecosystem health, carbon sequestration, and sustainable agriculture.</li>
+  <li>Joined a field excursion to an <em>Eucalyptus</em> Plantation, observing the impact of sustainable practices on ecosystem health, carbon sequestration, and sustainable agriculture.</li>
 </ul>
 <p><a href="/KBlog.github.io/files/Presenter-Certificate-KahHoYeong.pdf" target="_blank">Presenter Certificate</a></p>
 <p><a href="/KBlog.github.io/files/Training-Courses-Certificate-KahHoYeong.pdf" target="_blank">Training Courses Certificate</a></p>